 While not a magic bullet, to be sure, routine massage has emerged as one management tool that seems to really help people who suffer from fibromyalgia get back to fuller, more pain-free living.
 Partnered with the right diet, pharmaceutical, and exercise program- a well-tailored massage program can aid people in reclaiming some of what is lost to fibro.
 However, no two people are alike, so part of finding the right massage for fibromyalgia is creating a partnership with a massage therapist who understands fibro and working together to discover what works best for your body.

-Generally speaking, myofascial techniques, stretching, and the feather-light lymph massage have gotten some good press for helping alleviate the tight muscle feeling and fatigue associated with fibro.
+Generally speaking, myofascial techniques, stretching or Thai Yoga Massage, and the feather-light lymphatic massage have gotten some good press for helping alleviate the tight muscle feeling and fatigue associated with fibro.
 Massage also appears to improve pain, depression, sleep disturbance, anxiety, and overall quality of life.
 One review, interestingly, found that the only style of massage (that has been studied, many haven’t) that appeared to have little clinical effect on fibromyalgia was the most common, Swedish.
 One analysis found that longer-term programs seemed to optimize the effects of massage.
 Unfortunately, the study of massage for fibromyalgia is still in its infancy.
 The gist of the data is that massage can help, but how or to what extent and in which exact applications is still unclear.

 Since over-stimulation can cause flare-ups, people who receive massage for fibromyalgia often have to start “easy” and habituate to the work.
 If you have never had massage for fibromyalgia before, or had one that caused a flare-up, a 30 minute lighter pressure massage is a good place to start.
 Most find that they become less sensitized to massage over time and that the pressure and style of massage that works for them becomes slightly more aggressive.
 Some even ultimately do well with very deep pressure trigger point work.
 Keep in mind that sometimes you need to go back to a lighter pressure if you have a setback or if you begin reacting differently to deeper pressure work.